ibis-vzla/puppeteer-utilz/docs/docs/functions/click.md

 ### Description

-Click on a given item a selector.
+Click on a element given a selector.

 ### Parameters